Amazon Web Services (AWS) is a cloud-based computing platform launched in 2006 by Amazon.

 - AWS offers built-in data encryption for all objects, so you can rest assured that your data will remain secure.

-While AWS is one of the best cloud computing platforms, there are many other options.
+While AWS is one of the best cloud computing platforms, many other options exist.

-In this article, we will be exploring some of the biggest AWS competitors and alternatives on the market.
+This article will explore some of the biggest AWS competitors and alternatives on the market.

 AWS Biggest Competitors